 24. Your Hiking Partner

-When you move to heights, the level of oxygen depletes so if you have a smartwatch in your wrist, then it can exactly tell you how much oxygen your body absorbs.
+When you move to heights, the level of oxygen depletes, so if you have a smartwatch on your wrist, then it can exactly tell you how much oxygen your body absorbs.

 26. Do Smartwatches detect COVID-19?

-Smartwatches and Fitness Trackers are continuously monitoring your important vital signs such as heart rate, blood oxygen level, temperature, respiration, activities and sleep.
+Smartwatches and Fitness Trackers continuously monitor your important vital signs such as heart rate, blood oxygen level, temperature, respiration, activities, and sleep.
 Now researchers are trying to use smartwatches for the early identification of COVID-19 diseases.

-From the smartwatch data of COVID-19 patients, the researchers have found that there was significant variation in vital signs, activity and sleep pattern before the onset of the signs and symptoms.
+From the smartwatch data of COVID-19 patients, the researchers found a significant variation in vital signs, activity, and sleep patterns before the onset of the signs and symptoms.

-However, as of now, no smartwatch makers claims that their devices are capable of early detection of COVID-19 or other flues like infections.
+However, as of now, no smartwatch makers claim that their devices are capable of early detection of COVID-19 or other flues like infections.